Restructuring Consulting vs Banking and How to Prepare for Interviews

 This work requires sharp accounting skills that are often (to be frank) above those that investment bankers have.

-The prime example of this would be the creation of the 13-week cash flow model, which is a cash-accounting cash flow model for the company that's projected over the next 13 weeks.
+The prime example of this would be the creation of the 13-week cash flow model if the consultants are engaged when the company is in Chapter 11.
+This model is a cash-accounting cash flow model for the company that's projected over the next 13 weeks.

 Because restructuring consultants are on the ground and in the weeds they are in the best position to create these.
 I have heard that questions on how you would think about modelling these do come up in full-time restructuring consulting interviews.